chuckmasterson/chuckmasterson.github.io/_posts/2011-12-04-%ec%96%98%eb%93%a4%ec%95%84-yaedeura-hey-kids.md

 categories:
   - teaching
   - kids

----
+prefatory: >-
   If you read the title of this post and it sounded in your mind like a clown at the beginning of a TV show, you read it the wrong way.
 Imagine a slightly frustrated teacher instead. (*Yae* means kid, *deul* (changing to *deur* before a vowel) is the same plural I mentioned last time, and I gather that *a* is something akin to the vocative case ending, if you’re familiar with Latin, or if not, it’s what you use when you call out to someone, sort of a “Hey!”.)

-{: .prefatory}
+---

 Sorry for not writing for a while.
 I decided a while back that I’d only write during my downtime at work, which worked for a while, but then I stopped